A Modern Theory of Cross-Validation through the Lens of Stability

 In this section, we consider another key application of cross-validation: model and tuning parameter selection.
 The overarching goal of inference in this context is to choose, from a finite collection of candidate models, one that best fits the data.

-We adopt the perspective of \emph{model selection for estimation}, in which we neither assume the true model is included in the candidate set nor require the existence of a true model at all.
+We adopt the perspective of \emph{model selection for estimation} (see \Cref{subsec:1.2-estimation-selection} and references therein), in which we neither assume that the true model is included in the candidate set nor require the existence of a true model at all.
 Instead, each candidate model is viewed as a specific procedure for producing a function that predicts future data points, and a good model is one that yields accurate predictions.
-In other words, in our context of model selection, each ``model'' simply corresponds to a particular estimator of an underlying parameter of the data generating distribution, which further leads to a procedure for prediction of future, unseen data.
+In other words, in our context of model selection, each ``model'' simply corresponds to a particular estimator of an underlying parameter of the data-generating distribution, which further leads to a procedure for predicting future, unseen data.

-This framework imposes minimal assumptions on both the data-generating process and the model fitting procedures, capturing the flexibility and broad applicability of cross-validation.
-All that is required is an i.i.d. sample, a loss function, and a collection of fitting procedures.
+This framework imposes minimal assumptions on both the data-generating process and the model-fitting procedures, capturing the flexibility and broad applicability of cross-validation.
+All that is required is an i.i.d.\ sample, a loss function, and a collection of fitting procedures.
 Notably, this setup also encompasses tuning parameter selection, and for simplicity, we will refer to both tasks under the umbrella of ``model selection.''